corl2023deployable/corl2023deployable.github.io/_schedule/talk_10.md

 speaker: Russ Tedrake

 # Title of the event
-title: "Lessons from Building Model-based and Learning-based Dexterous Manipulation Systems"
+title: "Many views of robustness: from robust control to foundation models"

 # Time of the event
 time: 14:00-14:30